|

 Behavior-driven Development Framework

-The behavior-driven development enables creating test scenarios for features that haven’t been coded yet.
+Behavior-driven development (BDD) enables the creation of test scenarios for features that haven’t been coded yet.
 The goal is to shorten the feedback loop by expanding the communication between technical and non-technical people on the team.

-BDD has proven to be nearly impossible to implement the way it was designed to, which is the reason why very few companies use it today.
+BDD has proven to be nearly impossible to implement the way it was designed to, which is why very few companies use it today.

-However, we think that the fundamental concept of BDD is great, which is why we’ve created a similar concept called SDD – which improves on all the implementational aspects of BDD.
+However, we think that the fundamental concept of BDD is excellent, which is why we’ve created a similar concept called SDD, which improves all the implementational aspects of BDD.

 The Future of Test Automation Frameworks